Dudley Senanayake: Later life and death

 In the 1970 elections, the UNP won the largest vote share of any individual party.
-However, the UNP was thrown from office after the United Front coalition (SLFP, LSSP, and the Communists) lead by Sirimavo Bandaranaike won a large majority of 91 seats.
+However, the UNP was thrown from office after the United Front coalition (SLFP, LSSP, and the Communists) led by Sirimavo Bandaranaike won a large majority of 91 seats.
 Senanayake retained his Dedigama seat in the election, which was one of the few rural seats won by the UNP in the election.
 Although he remained a member of parliament and active in politics, he did not accept the post of leader of the opposition for health reasons, allowing J. R. Jayewardene to serve as leader of the opposition and become de facto leader of the UNP.

 He died aged 61 while being member of parliament for Dedigama on 13 April 1973 due to a heart ailment.
-Since his Cambridge days he had suffered from a stomach ailment that was only diagnosed later as a birth defect which got aggravated when under stress.
+Since his Cambridge days, he had suffered from a stomach ailment that was only diagnosed later as a birth defect, which got aggravated when under stress.

 Legacy

-Dudley Senanayake, is respected by most Sri Lankans as a statesman of simplicity, democratic toleration and moderation.
-He is remembered for carrying forward his father's legacy; specially in the areas of agricultural reforms and large scale projects, introducing his own and initiating more such as the Mahaweli development programme.
-His foreign policy was pro-western, yet he maintained good relations with communist countries such as China establishing the Ceylon-China Trade Agreement of 1952.
+Dudley Senanayake is respected by most Sri Lankans as a statesman of simplicity, democratic toleration, and moderation.
+He is remembered for carrying forward his father's legacy, especially in the areas of agricultural reforms and large-scale projects, introducing his own, and initiating more such as the Mahaweli development programme.
+His foreign policy was pro-western, yet he maintained good relations with communist countries such as China, establishing the Ceylon-China Trade Agreement of 1952.

-Statues of Dudley Senanayake have been erected in many parts of the island, including one at the Old Parliament Building, Colombo and many schools, libraries and public buildings have been named in his honor.
-Dudley Senanayake's funeral took place at Independence Square, where J. R. Jayewardene, delivering a moving speech ended it by saying "Good night sweet Prince".
+Statues of Dudley Senanayake have been erected in many parts of the island, including one at the Old Parliament Building, Colombo and many schools, libraries, and public buildings have been named in his honor.
+Dudley Senanayake's funeral took place at Independence Square, where J. R. Jayewardene, delivering a moving speech, ended it by saying "Good night sweet Prince".